-- Brentwood in 2005 were 4,075, which again, represented approximately 1% of the regional total. - 3.13.14 Approximately 69% of tenants questioned during the 2001 census stated that they were very or fairly satisfied with opportunities for participation 118. - 3.13.15 Data is at present unavailable to show the number of local authority dwellings that are accessible to disabled people.
+- 3.13.14 Approximately 69% of tenants guestioned during the 2001 census stated that they were very or fairly satisfied with opportunities for participation121. - 3.13.15 Data is at present unavailable to show the number of local authority dwellings that are accessible to disabled people.